 and your name slipped in and then mail it to:

 3. Spread the word!
 Tell you friends!
 Use your networks!

 How we can help you

-- We are regularly updating the interactive map of confirmed and probable breeding sites with observations sent in by volunteers.
+- We are regularly updating the interactive map of confirmed and probable breeding sites with observations and feather collection locations sent in by volunteers.

 - We can send you coordinates of known or probable sites in your area for you to search for feathers and help you with any questions you have, just ask us!